mattwelson/Objective-c/README.md

 *A note on printing: You may have noticed I'm using NSLog differently now.
 This is how it should be used, the first argument is a format string using %@ symbol to represent another string, which is given as an argument.
 This prevents a warning in XCode (so there's less noise for your warnings) and allows you to create complex outputs by including multiple arguments in one long string.*

+# The End.
+And now you're ready to start looking at using Cocoa-touch.
+To begin your journey we've listed a few guides below.
+Feel free to add anything you'd like to know as a comment or issue here on github, or contact us anyway you know how.

+Remember building your first app should be fun, relatively simple and a great exercise in teamwork and software development.
+Don't forget to use source control, github offer 5 private repos to students for free.

+## Matt's links:
+1. Start with a basic app:
+2. Learn to do it from scratch: [Hello world take 2](http://www.appcoda.com/hello-world-app-using-xcode-5-xib/)
+3. Then a harder app: [Ray Wenderlich's bugs](http://www.raywenderlich.com/1797/ios-tutorial-how-to-create-a-simple-iphone-app-part-1)
+3.
+8.
+9. Learn to love source control:
+10. Check out a style guide or two: [NY Times style guide](https://github.com/NYTimes/objective-c-style-guide)